 A/B testing is a great way to compare two variables and enables you to see which is most effective in what you are trying to achieve.
 Goals may include more clicks, email sign ups or downloads.
 For example. you may compare email sign ups from one month to another.
 In month A, you might use red for the 'sign up now' button compared to month B, where it is blue - Which is more effective?
-This blog from Spin Web has a really great run through of A/B testing so if you would like to learn more, have a look here.
+This blog from Mojo Media Labs has a really great run through of A/B testing so if you would like to learn more, have a look here.

 B: Black Hat

-Black Hat is a term that relates to unethical techniques of SEO, focussing mainly on creating a quick financial gain, rather than long term investment.
+Black Hat is a term that relates to unethical techniques of SEO, focusing mainly on creating a quick financial gain, rather than long term investment.
 Usually breaking search engine guidelines, black hat techniques are frowned upon and can result in your website being banned from search engines.
 Of course, Free Rein would never use black hat techniques.

 C: Canonical URL

 Duplicate web page content is frowned upon in the world of digital marketing, but it is one if the most common problems websites experience.
 Because of this, many digital marketers use a canonical URL in order to make it clear to search engines which is the preferred version of a specific URL.
-For example, most people would see www.abc.com, abc.com, abc.com/home etc as the same URL, but technically they are different so it is important to Specifiy Your Canonical.
+For example, most people would see www.abc.com, abc.com, abc.com/home etc as the same URL, but technically they are different so it is important to Specify Your Canonical.
 A canonical tag also helps in directing link popularity to the preferred pages.